alcrene/scityping/README.md

 ```
 Note that this works even if `Complex` is defined after `Foo`, without any patching of `Foo`’s list of `__json_encoders__`.[^post-type-def]

 [^post-type-def]: The corollary of this is that it makes it easier for modules to arbitrarily modify how types are serialized by *already imported* modules.
 Thus by adding a new serializer, a new package may break a previously working one.
-Also, while the hooks for extending type suport don't increase the attack surface (imported Python modules are already allowed to inject code wherever they please), they might make it easier for a malicious actor to run arbitrary code when data are serialized – although, if this is a concern for you, you are probably not allowed to install unaudited packages like this one.
+Also, while the hooks for extending type suport don't increase the attack surface vis-à-vis a malicious actor (imported Python modules are already allowed to inject code wherever they please), they might make things easier for them.

 ## Performance

-For types serialized with Pydantic, this adds a single `isinstance` check for each serialization call, which should be negligeable.[^2]
+For types serialized with Pydantic, this adds a single `isinstance` check for each serialization call, which should be negligeable.[^negligeable-comp-cost]

 Serialization with `Serializable` is not as aggressively tested with regards to performance and may be a bit slower.